MicrosoftDocs/azure-dev-docs/articles/javascript/includes/visual-studio-code-database-extension.md

     |Resource group|Select an existing resource group or create a new resource group.
 This is a logical unit of all resources associated with a certain product, feature, or website.|
     |Location|Select a location close to you.|

 1. The Azure activity log displays the status.

+<a name="create-a-postgresql-server-for-cosmos-db"></a>

 ## Create a PostgreSQL server for Azure Cosmos DB

 1. Select one of the **PostgreSQL** options from the list.
 1. Use the following table to answer the questions to create the resource.

     |Prompt|Answer|